-The MA in Health Arts & Sciences (HAS MA) degree requires 48 credit hours (four semesters) or 36 credit hours (a three-semester study track for professionals who meet specific admissions criteria - click here for more information on the 36 credit option).
+The MA in Health Arts & Sciences (MA HAS) degree requires 48 credit hours (four semesters) or 36 credit hours (a three-semester study track for professionals who meet specific admissions criteria - click here for more information on the 36 credit option).

 WORK OF THE PROGRAM

-Students graduating with a HAS MA will have successfully accomplished the following:
+Students graduating with an MA in Health Arts and Sciences will have successfully accomplished the following:

 - Clearly articulated their own health philosophy in relationship to multiple cultural views and critically evaluated their own values, biases, ethics, and orientation to health;